paulstaab/polarspark/README.md

-# polar-pyspark
+# polarspark
-Implementation of PySpark's Dataframe API in pola.rs
+Experimental implementation of PySpark's Dataframe API in pola.rs